Congratulations!

 meal plans, library, computer labs, etc. Undergraduate loan deferment or forbearance forms should be sent to the Law School

 Registrar on or after the first day of classes.
-The Registrar CANNOT complete these forms until after classes have begun and you are a matriculated student.
+The Registrar cannot complete these forms until after classes have begun and you are a matriculated student.
 Next Steps Checklist

 Topics: